What You Need to Know About Separation and Divorce

 Does my wife need to have an attorney, or can you represent both of us?

 Your spouse may have an attorney or not, as he or she chooses.
 We will make it clear to them, however, both verbally and in writing, that we are your attorney only, that our task is to safeguard your rights, and that we therefore are not impartial.
-An attorney is strictly forbidden from representing both parties to a divorce – even if you both agree.
+An attorney is strictly forbidden from representing both parties to a divorce – even if you both agree on everything.

 My husband says you don’t know what you’re talking about, and I don’t stand a chance.